react-grid-layout/react-draggable/README.md

 // Specifies the x and y that dragging should snap to.
 grid: [number, number],

-// Specifies a selector to be used as the handle that initiates drag.
+// Specifies a ref or selector to be used as the handle that initiates drag.
 // Example: '.handle'
-handle: string,
+handle: string | React.Ref<typeof React.Component>,

 // If desired, you can provide your own offsetParent for drag calculations.
 // By default, we use the Draggable's offsetParent.
 This can be useful for elements